-These poses remove gas from the stomach instantly and reduce feelings of tension and pressure in the abdomen.
-So, when you feel bloated after a meal, try one of these yoga asanas to relieve bloating before reaching for the bottle of Tums.
+To solve this problem, we will suggest some simple yoga poses for better digestion.
+These yoga asanas for healthy stomach reduce feelings of tension and pressure in the abdomen.
+So, when you feel swollen after a meal, try one of these yoga poses for digestion and bloating before reaching for the bottle of Tums.

 Also Read: The Key Of Happiness : Sudarshan Kriya Art of Living